jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/university-of-nottingham.md

 Where is your data going to be stored and does this meet legal or ethical obligations such as compliance with the GDPR?
 Will your dataset be given a permanent identifier, such as a DOI, so that the link to your data will stay the same even if the web URLs change?
 Is the repository used by researchers in your discipline?
 Does the repository already have a good reputation in your field and is it recommended by your funder or your journal?
-Does the repository allow you to describe your data sufficiently, so it is easy to find and easy to cite?
+Does the repository allow you to describe your data sufficiently, so it is easy to find and easy to cite?
 Is the repository established and well-funded so that you can rely on it still preserving your data in 10 years’ time?
 In your data management plan, you should state where your data will be deposited for long term preservation, and identify any costs associated with storing and making your research data available online.